haf/expecto/README.md

 ## Expectations

-All expect-functions have the signature
-`actual -> expected -> PrintfStringFormat<,> -> _`, leaving out
+All expect-functions have the signature `actual -> expected -> string -> unit`, leaving out `expected` when obvious from the function.
-`expected` when obvious from the function; use the printf syntax to interpolate data into your strings to make your assertions more contextually relevant.

 ### `Expect` module